hans/hans.github.com/_posts/2016-08-16-solving-language.md

 influence on the world.

-Keep posted for updates on experiments like this --- I'm working hard every day on this stuff at [OpenAI][5].
+Keep posted for updates on experiments like this --- I'm working hard every day on projects related to this goal at [OpenAI][5].
 If you're interested in collaborating or sharing experiences, feel free to get in touch via the comments below or via email.

 #### Acknowledgements